supriyarp/demo-tarifftok-workshop/docs/TECH_STACK_ANALYSIS.md

 **Recommendation**: Docker is essential for modern application deployment and provides excellent consistency across environments.

 ### Python 3.11

+**Purpose in TariffTok AI:** Provides the runtime environment with performance improvements and async support for the AI-powered tariff analysis backend.

 **Current Implementation:**
 - Modern Python version with performance improvements